OctopusDeploy/blog/blog/2019-09/automate-sql-server-developer-install-with-docker/index.md

  - Database Deployments
 ---

 For quite some time, SQL Server has been a docker image.
-Running SQL Server on Docker could solve two of the major headaches I have with running SQL Server Developer edition as a Windows Service; namely it is running all the time consuming resources and I have to patch it.
-It may be hard to believe, but installing SQL Server Developer edition is not one of those concerns, I've [automated that](https://octopus.com/blog/automate-sql-server-install).
+Running SQL Server on Docker could solve two of the major headaches I have with running SQL Server Developer edition as a Windows Service.
+Namely, it is running all the time, consuming resources, and I have to patch it.
+It may be hard to believe, but installing SQL Server Developer edition is not one of those concerns.
+I've [automated that problem away in a previous article](https://octopus.com/blog/automate-sql-server-install).
 When I was a full-time developer, I needed to run SQL Server all the time.
 With my new role, I only want SQL Server running some of the time, and I don't want to worry about having to patch it.

-Can running SQL Server on Docker solve that?
-In this article I answer that question, along with how I accomplished configuring SQL Server to run on Docker.
+In this article, I will walk through how I got SQL Server running on Docker.

 !toc